by Dr. Lawrence Wilson

 2. Organic beans, split peas and lentils.
 While fresh cooked is best, canned organic beans, peas and lentils are not bad foods once in a while.

-3. Some vegetables, although frozen and fresh are often better.
-These include carrots, peas and green beans.
-The others are less recommended.
+3. Some vegetables, although usually fresh vegetables are better.
+Vegetables we suggest that are available canned include carrots and green beans.

 4. High quality or organic soups, particularly vegetable soups.
 Some of these are quite good and found at health food stores and some supermarkets.